kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 # Sending Some Messages, Using Some Tools

-This chapter assumes you've completed the steps outlined in [Chapter 1](./chapter_1.md) to construct your dev environment or otherwise have a basic Uqbar app open in your code editor of choice.
+This chapter assumes you've completed the steps outlined in [Chapter 1](./chapter_1.md) to construct your dev environment or otherwise have a basic Nectar app open in your code editor of choice.
-You should also be actively running an Uqbar node ([live](../login.md) or [fake](./chapter_1.md#booting-a-fake-uqbar-node)) such that you can quickly compile and test your code!
+You should also be actively running an Nectar node ([live](../login.md) or [fake](./chapter_1.md#booting-a-fake-uqbar-node)) such that you can quickly compile and test your code!
 Tight feedback loops when building: very important.

 ## Starting from Scratch